Zina D. H. Young: Death and legacy

 Zina D. H. Young died on August 28, 1901, at age 80.
 She spent the last two months of her life in Canada with her daughter and grandchildren.

-The legacy of Zina Diantha Huntington Jacobs Smith Young is one of obedience, diligence, and service.
-She was a member of a well-known circle of early Latter Day Saints, having been sealed to two presidents of the church and serving as a leader of Mormon women in Utah.
+Young is remembered as a member of a well-known circle of early Latter Day Saints, having been sealed to two presidents of the church and having served as a leader of Mormon women in Utah.
 Her tender nature towards Utah women led many to call her "Aunt Zina".
 Of her, Susa Young Gates wrote: "There have been many noble women, some great women and a multitude of good women associated, past and present, with the Latter-Day work.
 But of them all none was so lovely, so lovable, and so passionately beloved as was 'Aunt Zina.'"
-Above all, her legacy is the strength she found in communities of women where she found "the Spirit of God is, and when we speak to one another, it is like oil going from vessel to vessel."